NagabhushanSN95/Notes-Manager/03) Image to PDF Generator/README.md

 ### Note
 * If you've saved Meta-Data, Bookmarks, Images in the default names, you can omit passing them as arguments.
-* When passing meta-data or bookmarks file-names as arguments, autocomplete will not work.
+* When passing meta-data or bookmarks file-names as arguments (in CLI mode), autocomplete will not work.
 If you want the autocomplete to work, then execute the below command in terminal and then run the python program as shown
   ```
-  chmod u+x Image_To_PDF_Generator.py
+  chmod u+x pdf_generator/Main.py
-  ./Image_To_PDF_Generator.py -md Meta-Data.txt -b Bookmarks.txt -d ./Images/
+  ./pdf_generator/Main.py -md Meta-Data.txt -b Bookmarks.txt -d ./Images/
   ```
 * If bookmarks are not added in the PDF file, please check if your `pdftk` version is greater than 1.45